idehweb/login-with-phone-number/README.md

 1. for sending otp sms, you need credit. you can buy credit inside plugin and use our default gateway, or you can use your custom gateways. some gateways have been added.

 == Changelog ==

+= 1.5.4=
+* add modular structure in whole plugin (for developers)
+* handle multiple gateways at a time, user can choose OTP gateway on authentication
+* enhance UX in admin
+* enhance front validations

 = 1.5.3=
 * introduce new plugin "WhatsApp gateway"